 I'll be completely honest with you.
 It took me about 10 minutes to write those four sentences above in the second example.

 You tell me.
-Without seeing any other pictures, videos, comps, numbers, or any other hard data—which of those two descriptions sounded better to you?
+Without seeing other pictures, videos, comps, numbers, or data—which of those two descriptions sounded better to you?

 4. Price It Right